-Name and Percentage Owned Franchise Entity - Amounts Earned Shaquille O'Neal Revocable Trust O'Neal Boyz, LLC - Operates nine restaurants in the Atlanta, Georgia area as part of a joint venture with (30%) the Company.
-In 2020, net income earned by the Company from this franchise was \$530,424.
+Name and Percentage Owned Franchise Entity - Amounts Earned Shaquille O'Neal Revocable O'Neal Boyz, LLC - Operates nine restaurants in the Atlanta, Georgia area as part of a joint Trust (30%) venture with the Company.
+In 2020, net income earned by the Company from this fram , , was \$530,424.
 The Company owns approximately 70% of the joint venture and Mr. O'Neal owns approximately 30% of the joint venture.